 Are you waiting for a kidney transplant?
 Learn more about what this change might mean for you.

-- Review policy change impacts, understand policy process needs, and get sample notification and attestation language in an educational offering in the OPTN Learning Management System, known as UNOS Connect
+• Review policy change impacts and understand policy process needs in an educational offering in the OPTN Learning Management System, known as UNOS Connect

 During the March 15 webinar, OPTN Kidney Transplantation Committee chair Martha Pavlakis, M.D., walked kidney transplant professionals through the notification and modification process and answered questions from the community.